Keystone in the STADTWERK area

 A clear withdrawal of the building in the east from the 3rd upper floor appears like a diagonal reflection of the western withdrawal of the arcade to the forecourt.
 These recesses regulate the scale of the building and enable precise integration into the context.
 At the same time, these two situations offer the users of the building welcome open spaces in the form of an arcade and a terrace.

-Outdoor Facilities Interweave New Area
+Exterior Facilities Interweave New Area

 with Existing One